NorwegianVeterinaryInstitute/BioinfTraining/evfi-suggestions1.md

 - Q: good enough overlapp between reads (Assembly) -> Q: chose length word ~17+ + some mismatches - way to determine optimal?

+- Q: 454: do not use (as not presented) - need to read a bit more.
+Maybe worth short presentation or link - to be able to uderstand if specificity when reading papers.
 --------------------
-# FAQ?
-Issues- maybe make a FAQ for encountered issues -> how to solve them, and good linkgs

 # ? ideas if not already suggested
-- Introduction to Genomic Data Science - <https://courses.edx.org/courses/course-v1:UCSanDiegoX+CSE181.1x+1T2017/course/> - <https://stepik.org/>
- - can help train programming with python: learn about sliding window, some text algorithms and optimisations (ie sorting words, charging machines)...
+- Introduction to Genomic Data Science - <https://courses.edx.org/courses/course-v1:UCSanDiegoX+CSE181.1x+1T2017/course/> - <https://stepik.org/> can help train programming with python: learn about sliding window, some text algorithms, charging machines ...

 #  REFERENSE LIST: READY TO PASTE

+Only one in bold = not found -> asked (research gate)

 #### Lecture 1